Solenoid Valves & Power Supply Voltage

 Frequency considerations for AC coils

-AC solenoid coils are designed to operate at specific frequencies, typically 50Hz or 60Hz.
-The frequency affects the inductive reactance of the coil, which in turn influences the current flow and magnetic field strength.
-Using a coil designed for 50Hz on a 60Hz supply, or vice versa, can lead to inefficient operation, increased heat generation, and potential damage.
+AC solenoid coils are built to operate at specific frequencies, usually 50Hz or 60Hz.
+Frequency affects how current flows and the coil's magnetic strength.
+Using a 50Hz coil on a 60Hz supply, or the other way around, may reduce efficiency and cause overheating or damage.

 Cost

-The cost of building a system using a DC (direct current) supply is generally higher than one using an AC (alternating current) supply.
+DC systems often cost more to build than AC systems.
 This is because the operating current for a DC supply is higher than that for an AC supply, necessitating additional measures to prevent voltage drops on the return line.

 Inrush current and holding current